Chaos Walking

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Todd Hewitt lives in Prentisstown, a settlement of only men on New World where everyone can hear each other's thoughts as "Noise."
-He works on his adoptive fathers' farm, an outsider struggling to control his thoughts in a world without privacy..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Todd Hewitt lives in Prentisstown, an all-male settlement on New World where everyone can hear each other's thoughts as "Noise."
+He works on his adoptive parents' farm, isolated and longing for something more..
+Structural examination shows that this early placement immediately immerses viewers in the story world.

-The inciting incident occurs at 13 minutes when Todd discovers a pocket of silence in the swamp—Viola's crashed scout ship.
-He encounters the first girl he has ever seen, a shock that disrupts everything he knows about the world and threatens the lies Prentisstown is built on..
-At 12% through the film, this Disruption aligns precisely with traditional story structure.
+The inciting incident occurs at 14 minutes when Todd discovers a pocket of silence in the swamp - impossibly, a girl named Viola whose crashed scout ship means the incoming colony fleet will discover Prentisstown's dark secrets.
+Prentiss learns of her arrival..
+At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Todd chooses to flee into the wilderness with Viola after Prentiss's men kill Cillian.
-He leaves the only home he's known, crossing the bridge out of Prentisstown into the unknown wilderness with a girl he barely knows., moving from reaction to action.
+This illustrates the protagonist's commitment to After Prentiss's men kill Cillian and Ben, Todd chooses to flee with Viola into the wilderness, leaving behind everything he's known to guide her to safety and escape Prentiss's pursuit., moving from reaction to action.

 Emotional Journey